leventarican/leventarican.github.io/content/sse.md

 # Implementation
 In order to use SSE in your implementation you need a SSE client API (javascript API, Jersey Client SSE API, Microprofile, ...)

+# TODO
+* data source: sender, data sink: receiver
+* use SSE for simple messaging, or as data sink of a kafka architecture (kafka -> SSE: see links)

 # Links
 * https://eclipse-ee4j.github.io/jersey.github.io/documentation/latest/sse.html